-C is a high-level language and it needs a compiler to convert it into an executable code so that the program can be run on our machine.
+C is a mid-level language and it needs a compiler to convert it into an executable code so that the program can be run on our machine.

 How do we compile and run a C program?